ExodusMovement/react-native-menu/CONTRIBUTING.md

 - `yarn lint`: lint files with Biome.
 - `yarn test`: run unit tests with Jest.
 - `yarn start`: start the Metro server for the example app.
-- `yarn android`: run the example app on Android.
 - `yarn ios`: run the example app on iOS.

 ### Sending a pull request